Corrections and clarifications

 March 5, 2021

-We removed the content of this story, originally published on April 30, 2020, regarding financial statements from the Thunder Bay and District Regional Hospital.
+We removed the content of this story, originally published on April 30, 2020, regarding financial statements from the Thunder Bay Regional Health Sciences Centre.
 It contained misleading information that had not been verified by CBC Thunder Bay prior to publication, as is required by our journalistic standards and practices.

 March 1, 2021